luizimcpi/kotlin-auth-service/README.md

 [Junit 5](https://junit.org/junit5/)

 ## TO DO
-- [ ] change userId to LONG
 - [ ] prevent an user can consult another users information
 - [ ] create and configure arch tests ArchUnit
-- [ ] create component tests for repositories and other classes that has external communication
 - [ ] pass login crendentials using application/x-www-form-urlencoded
 - [ ] create refresh token
 - [ ] create paginated contacts CRUD per user